nicopap/twine-server/README.md

 The project uses the standard [sbt](https://www.scala-sbt.org/) tool for building and debugging.

-**The initial commit doesn't have source code** (because it doesn't work) so please be patient.

 ## Documentation

-the `documentation` file contains an overview of the API and design decisions.
+the `documentation` file contains an overview of the outgoing API and design decisions.
 The project aims to be minimal, but documenting since the beginning is always a good idea.

 The doc is written in the [Zim wiki](https://zim-wiki.org/) format.
 Zim  is the prefered tool for reading the doc, however, the wiki format is